 Want to try fly-fishing on some of Central Oregon’s blue-ribbon waterways?
 River Borne Outfitters offers day-long and multi-day outings on the Deschutes River, Crooked River, and lakes on private ranches throughout Central Oregon.
 Elsewhere around the region, Cascade Guides & Outfitters offers guided trips along the Cascade Lakes Scenic Byway (at the likes of Wickiup Reservoir and Crane Prairie Reservoir), with half- and full-day trips available.

 Want to try a guided rafting tour of the Deschutes River—whether Big Eddy Thriller near Bend or the many rapids around Maupin?
 We’ve got you covered with a page on whitewater rafting in Central Oregon.

-And if the world-famous rock formations at Smith Rock State Park are calling to you, consider a class with Smith Rock Climbing School—which offers clinics, guided climbs, and other adventures around the park.
+And if the world-famous rock formations at Smith Rock State Park are calling to you, consider a class with Smith Rock Climbing School or Chockstone Climbing Guides, who will help you with guides, clinics, and other adventures.

 Explore Nature’s Beauty